OpenDreamKit/MathDataWorkshop/submission/MDH-submission-editorial.md

    this step the human-oriented document *H* is also updated and prepared for publication on MDH.
 5. **Dataset Deployment**: *D* and *H* are deployed on MDH and announced to the community.
-The raw submission *D/H/S*  is archived in a special repository on
+The raw submission *D/H/S*  is archived in the submission repository.

 ## 5. (possibly) A Dataset Journal